wmgleason/Random-Password/README.md

 <h2>Installation</h2>

-This project should be usable in any common web browser.
+This project should be usable in any common web browse at this address: <https://wmgleason.github.io/Random-Password/.>

 <h2>Usage</h2>